 What causes sensitive teeth?

 Bacteria begins to destroy the enamel of the tooth making its way to the next layer in, which is dentine.
 The dentine is directly connected to the pulp of the tooth via little tubules.
-These fluid filled tubules once exposed, conduct hot/cold/sweet sensations to the nerve of the tooth, consequently making the tooth sensitive (see Tooth Decay section).
+Once exposed, these fluid-filled tubules conduct hot/cold/sweet sensations to the nerve of the tooth, consequently making the tooth sensitive (see Tooth Decay page).

 As the bacteria penetrates further into the tooth it starts to infect and destroy the pulp (nerve) of the tooth.
 The dying nerve may start becoming very sensitive as the nerves are now completely exposed.